TobyKeech/Project2-QA/README.md

     - street name
     - city

-# ✨ ${\textsf{\color{#FF1493}Issues Faced }}$ ✨
+# ✨ ${\textsf{\color{#FF1493}Issues Faced }}$ ✨ :rage:

-:rage: Git merge conflicts.
+- Git merge conflicts.
-:rage: Branch Deviations and general tidyness of these.
+- Branch Deviations and general tidyness of these.
-:rage: Passing information of backend to the frontend.
+- Passing information of backend to the frontend.
-:rage: Database first approach caused problems with relationships and foreign keys.
+- Database first approach caused problems with relationships and foreign keys.
-:rage: Delete Method-implementation of cascading delete.
+- Delete Method-implementation of cascading delete.

 # ✨ ${\textsf{\color{#FF1493}What went well}}$ ✨
 🌺 Fixed issues quickly.